fl101/awardfares-blog/_posts/2023-05-24-aeroplan-first-class-awards.md

 image: /assets/img/aeroplan-first-class/cover.webp
 ---

 Aeroplan has more airline partners than any other program, and that’s good news for flyers trying to score a flight in First Class.
 Getting a first-class award ticket is a great way to live the full experience without spending tens of thousands of dollars on the full-fare ticket.
-Aeroplan, then, with so many partners onboard, comes across as one of the best ways to get a first-class award ticket in 2023.
+Aeroplan, then, with so many partners onboard, comes across as one of the best ways to get a First Class award ticket in 2024.

 But searching for those tickets is generally hard and tricky: only a few seats are available, and many are released last minute.
 In addition, even if you see space available, how do you know it is a good redemption for your miles?
 How can you search for **good awards** without spending hours doing so?